Lullabot/information-security-policy/communications/cloud.md

 ### Key Questions to Ask

 1. **Company Location**:
-   - Is the company based in the US or an allied country?
+   - Is the company based in the United States or an allied country?
    - Be cautious of companies based in countries like China, Syria, Saudi Arabia, or Russia.

 2. **Data Handling**: